lexe-app/lexe-sidecar-sdk/README.md

 The request body should be a JSON object with the following fields:

-* `expiry_secs: Int`: The number of seconds until the invoice expires.
+* `expiration_secs: Int`: The number of seconds until the invoice expires.
 * `amount: String` (optional): The amount to request in satoshis, as a string.
   If not specified, the payer will decide the amount.
 * `description: String` (optional): The payment description that will be